meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

 <% end %>

 note: to make code more dry, create check_auth method and get_tweet method instead of re-creating in each method

+# Routes
+-routes defined in router in config/routes.rb

+-this means that the url for certain code and methods is defined here

+-Custom routes (i.e. two urls for the same page) can be defined by "path" => "controller#action" resources :tweets get '/new_tweet => 'tweets#new'